lindem/FirstContract/README.md

 ### TODO

-There's some redundancy in some checks.
+- There's some redundancy in some checks.
 They are all built by combining the most elementary ones; it's not very DRY.
+Improve that.
+- A nicer API might be nice.
+Easier said than done.
+- maybe break out the contract types into other files.
+Not sure yet if that's already worth it; it's not that many yet.